 - 1. Students will participate in the Pulmonary Consult service and Pulmonary Ambulatory clinics, evaluating patients with supervision. - 2.
-Students will present and discuss of patients with the consult/ambulatory attending, fellow, and team. - 3.
-Selected reading material on topics pertinent to pulmonary medicine. - 4.
-Attendance at Pulmonary Clinical Conferences at noon on Mondays, Thursdays, and Fridays and the pulmonary medical student lecture series.
+Students will present and discuss of patients with the consult/ambulatory attending and fellow. - 3.
+Selected reading material on topics pertinent to pulmonary medicine.

+4. Attendance at Pulmonary Clinical Conferences at noon on Mondays, Wednesdays, and Thursdays and the pulmonary medical student lecture series.